-The first to discover potatoes were the Spanish in the early 15th century, and 200 years later in the late 17th century, the Belgians introduced the first fried potatoes, more specifically, between the two cities of Liège and Dinant, which are located in the southern part of Belgium.
+The first to discover potatoes were the Spanish in the early 15th century, and 200 years later in the late 17th century, the first fried potatoes were introduced by people living between the two cities of Liège and Dinant, which are located in what is now the southern part of Belgium.
 It is believed the original idea came from the practice of catching and frying small fish from the Meuse river, yet as the river froze during winter time, people used the same procedure but with potatoes instead.
 This marked the beginning of what would become a national dish in Belgium and a longstanding tradition to its cuisine.

 Belgians eat their frites preferably with their fingers or with small plastic forks; it is typical to serve them with a dollop of sauce.
 You can visit any town or city in Belgium and order frites, which may be served in a paper cone to be enjoyed while exploring the city.
 Tasting this famed dish is definitely a must for tourists!